Accommodations

 *Due to the nature of our traditional Japanese style home, our facilities are not ADA compliant.
 Because of the rural location, artists are required to walk and/or bike to their studios, local stores and workshops, etc. Shiro Oni Studio is committed to being open and accessible to all artists, and will try our best to accommodate special needs.

 Artists receive their own bedroom, with a Japanese-style futon.
+Two rooms are equipped with a twin-sized western style bed.
 Bed linens and towels are provided.

 Residents also have access to the newly renovated kitchen, shared between all members.
 The kitchen is equipped with appliances, dishes, and cutlery necessary for residents to cook or bake as they wish.

-Cleaning and gardening is the shared responsibility of all residents.
+Cleaning and the disposal of trash and recycling are the shared responsibility of all residents.

 Guests of artists may stay at Santosu, the newly opened guest house down the road.